bjeker/bjeker/README.md

 ### Yo!
 Welcome to my code
 - Developing in C++, C#, C, Java, and Python
 - Unreal Engine 5 and Blender
-- I now use Azure DevOps for code with Unreal Engine 5
+- I use Azure DevOps for code with Unreal Engine 5, so a lot of my repos for games are there
 - Web development in JavaScript, TypeScript, HTML, and CSS
 - Personal Website <a href="https://bjeker.github.io/ryan-bieker/" target="_blank">ryanbieker.com</a>
 - Itch.io Profile <a href="https://bjeker.itch.io/" target="_blank">bjeker.itch.io</a>